Speaker

 If you feel like every problem in your organization or team constantly gravitates towards you, if you wonder why people just don't "learn this stuff," or if you are looking to become better at helping others grow, this talk is for you!

-In "Coder, Coach, Catalyst," Martin will go over simple and essential coaching skills that help you help others grow - everything from properly listening to asking the right questions.
-He'll cover different formats from impromptu coaching to more formal coaching arrangements and how to use coaching skills to coach up and sideways.
+In this talk, we will go over basic coaching skills to help you help others - everything from properly listening to asking the right questions.
+We'll cover different formats from impromptu coaching to more formal coaching and how to use coaching skills to coach up and sideways in your organization.

 Come to this talk if you are interested in making the people around you grow and excel and, in the process, create more time to work on your problems, not theirs.